very-good-science/data-ethics-club/_sources/contents/write_ups/2021/20-10-21_writeup.md.txt

 However, we felt that the point was a little clumsily made, as it could be read as there only being one "correct" experience for Black women, or only some Black women who should be listened to, which we didn't feel comfortable with (although we weren't sure if this was the author's viewpoint).
 This part of the authors' argument is also unprovable (although, to be clear, not necessarily wrong), as any attempt by a Black Woman to oppose it can be deflected by stating that that person has been “assimilated” or by stating that they "haven’t educated themselves".

-The link between psuedo science and discrimination wasn't super clear to some initially ("Are flat earthers inherently racist?"), but through discussion and the context of eugenics, it became clearer.
+The link between pseudo science and discrimination wasn't super clear to some initially ("Are flat earthers inherently racist?"), but through discussion and the context of eugenics, it became clearer.
 Others found this point particularly persuasive, and to be a clear avenue for activism and convincing editors to do better.
 As the paper says:
 > "The system itself needs to be rethought — scholars should not, as a norm, need to form grassroots initiatives to instigate retractions and cleanup the literature.
 Rather, the onus should fall on those producing, editing, reviewing, and funding (pseudo) scientific work."